open-ephys/onix1-bonsai-docs/articles/hardware/breakout/harp-sync.md

 ---

-The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates the Harp sync functionality configuring a saving data from the Harp input port on the Breakout Board.
+The following excerpt from the Breakout Board [example workflow](xref:breakout_workflow) demonstrates the Harp sync functionality by configuring and saving data from the Harp input port on the Breakout Board.

 ::: workflow